 The Cascade Brewing Barrel House is our Eastside tasting room.
 This 2,100 square foot facility offers seating for 90 inside, plus seating for another 80 under a tented patio out front.
 Known as the House of Sour, it features at least 18 sour beers on tap at any given time, with another two taps reserved for sour beers straight from the barrel.
 The remaining taps pour Cascade’s non-sour beers.
 Every Tuesday at 6pm, a live barrel is tapped, giving the public the opportunity to taste sour beer straight from the wood.
 To complement the beers, the Cascade Brewing Barrel House features a limited menu of small plates, sandwiches, salads and desserts, all made with local Northwest ingredients.

 The Blending House

 The Blending House is a 23,000 sq. ft. distribution center where all of our barrel aging, blending, packaging and shipping takes place.
-The bulk of the facility is a climate-controlled hall that houses nine oak foudres ranging from 50 to 65 hectoliters, as well as up to 2,000 oak barrels and puncheons.
+The bulk of the facility is a climate-controlled hall that houses nine oak foudres ranging from 50 to 65 hectoliters, as well as 1,300 oak barrels and puncheons.
 A second, non-conditioned hall is used for barrel and keg cleaning, as well as fruit processing and storage.
 The Blending House does not have a taproom, nor is it open to the public.